 Baby Has Good Head and Neck Control

 This one is important.
 As a newborn, your baby wasn’t able to hold his head up; as he grows, however, he should gain more head and neck control, to the point where he can hold his head up on his own, without support.
-It’s essential that your baby have good head and neck control order to swallow food properly.
+It’s essential that your baby has good head and neck control in order to swallow food properly.

 Baby Seems Interested in Food

 You might start to notice your baby watching you like a hawk while you eat, or even grabbing for the food on your plate, if she happens to be sitting in your lap during a meal.
 When your baby starts showing interest in food like this, it can be a sign that she’s ready to start eating solid foods herself.